h38ist/turkey-weather-api/tests/cities.test.md

 - GET /api/cities?region=ege should filter by region
 - GET /api/cities?search=ist should filter by search
 - GET /api/cities?limit=2 should limit results
+- Cities response should include applied filters
+- Cities should be sorted by plate number